-The Professors of Microbiology in Trinity College Dublin
+The Professors of Microbiology at Trinity College Dublin

 Microbiology as a scientific discipline in TCD emerged in the Department of Pathology with the creation of the Chair of Bacteriology and Preventive Medicine in 1919, only 35 years after the subject took off with the discoveries by Robert Koch and Louis Pasteur that bacteria were agents that could cause infectious diseases such as tuberculosis and cholera.